Author

 1. Engage in Aftercare for Yourself

 While aftercare is often focused on submissives, Dominants benefit greatly from their own aftercare.
 This might involve a quiet moment to breathe and relax, holding hands with your partner, or simply decompressing in a calm environment.
 Communicate your aftercare needs to your submissive so they can support you, creating a shared experience of coming down together and reinforcing connection.
+This is especially important when dealing with drop in BDSM.

 2. Debrief with Your Partner